-- (0): °The market risks and market losses are included at the level of the NBI through the trading results. - °The counterparty risks linked to market operations are also taken into account in the NBI, through the Credit Value Adjustment (CVA) and the Debt Value Adjustment (DVA). - °The operational risks and losses are also included at the NBI level. - (1): The net cost of risk includes counterparty risks in the following manner: - °For financing activities: losses expected over a one-year period on the portfolio +10% of the accounting provisions for risks for the reporting year - °For private banking, asset management and investor services: accounting provisions for risks for the reporting year - The cost of risk also integrates the provisions for litigation risks and non-compliance risks. - (2) RONE: Return on normative equity calculated as [(11% average Risk Weighed Assets/RWA) + complementary own funds].
+- (0) The market risks and market losses are included at the level of the NBI through the trading results. - ° The counterparty risks linked to market operations are also taken into account in the NBI, through the Credit Value Adjustment (CVA) and the Debt Value Adjustment (DVA). - ° The operational risks and losses are also included at the NBI level. - (1) : The net cost of risk includes counterparty risks in the following manner: - ° For financing activities: losses expected over a one-year period on the portfolio + 10% of the accounting provisions for risks for the reporting year - ° For private banking, asset management and investor services: accounting provisions for risks for the reporting year - (2) RONE: Return on normative equity calculated as [(11% \ average Risk Weighed Assets/RWA) + complementary own funds].
 The RWA take into account counterparty, market and operational risks.
 The Net result taken into account for the calculation is based on the Net Cost of Risk as defined in (1).